-SG gave an introduction on the context and procedures of the IA highlighting the political interest in the file.
-The work of the Impact Assessment Steering Group (IASG) has been progressing well.
-Following influences from other EU Institutions, a more ambitious timetable was set and the College is intending to present ED criteria in draft legal measures before the end of June.
-To keep this timeline, the IA report needs to be submitted by SANTE to the Regulatory Scrutiny Board (RSB) by 13/04.
-This implies high pressure, also on the other DGs for commenting with tight deadlines.
+SG gave an introduction on the context of the IA and procedures at this stage.
+The work of the Impact Assessment Steering Group (IASG) has been progressing well and was consistent with a political target set for a College orientation before the end of June.
+This in turn meant it was important to keep to the timeline and to submit, the IA report to the

+Regulatory Scrutiny Board (RSB) by 13/04.
+The understanding of all services for this was appreciated.

-The aim of this IASG meeting is to discuss the IA report before submission to the RSB and to reach the highest quality for the IA report.
+The aim of this IASG meeting is was to discuss the IA report before submission to the RSB and to reach the highest by DG SANTE as chef de file responsible for the text and to use the input from all services to maximise the the quality for the IA report.
 It does not mean that full agreement on the text must be achieved during this meeting.

-The minutes of this meeting will be submitted to the RSB together with the IA report.
-Therefore, they should be seen as an opportunity for the Services to underline their main comments on the draft IA and to communicate this to the RSB.
-The draft minutes will be circulated for comments with a very short deadline.
+The minutes of this the final meeting will be of an IASG were submitted to the RSB together with the IA report.
+Therefore, they should be seen as and therefore provided an opportunity for the Services to underline their main comments record the positions of all services on the draft-IA and to communicate this to the RSB.
+The draft minutes will be circulated for comments with a very short deadline, including differences of opinion.

-SG pointed out that due to the sensitivity of the file, appropriate security measures were adopted, as done previously for other IA.
-The document was made available for 2,5 days before the meeting in a reading room (see attachment with the attendants of the reading room).
+SG pointed out that due to the sensitivity of the file and previous cases of leaks, appropriate security measures were adopted, as done previously for other IA. had been required.
+The document was had been made available for 2,5 days before the meeting in a reading room (see attachment with the attendants of the reading room).

-ENV raised concern about the insufficient time for commenting, which made it impossible to consult internally and to provide appropriate input.
-The consultation mechanism used significantly hampered the impact assessment from benefiting from the in-house experience and insights which ENV, and possibly other DGs, could have contributed.
+ENV raised concern about the considered that time for commenting was insufficient time for commenting, which made it impossible more difficult to consult internally and to provide appropriate input.
 According to ENV there could have been other ways to prevent possible leakages, and wondered whether SECEM would not have been enough to ensure security.
 SG replied that SECEM was considered to be not sufficiently secure and that the procedure chosen was the only feasible alternative.